 How to change – knowing what to do during the transition.

 How to perform effectively in the future state – to know the needed skills and behaviors to support the change.

 Employees need to bring change to life in their day-to-day work and this can only be achieved in a context of all five milestones of individual change.

 ABILITY TO DEMONSTRATE SKILLS AND BEHAVIORS

-Ability is stage when the change occurs and an individual changes day-to-day work in order to achieve expected performance/results.
-Building ability may take some time as knowledge gained in previous stage must be translated into ability to actually perform.
+Ability is the stage when the change occurs and individuals change their day-to-day work in order to achieve the expected performance/results.
+Building ability may take some time as the knowledge gained in previous stage must be translated into the ability to actually perform.